LambdaTest/smartui-playwright-python-sdk-sample/README.md

 Welcome to the SmartUI SDK sample for Playwright Python.
 This repository demonstrates how to integrate SmartUI visual regression testing with Playwright Python.

-## Prerequisites

-- Python 3.7 or higher
-- Node.js (for SmartUI CLI)
-- LambdaTest account credentials (for Cloud tests)
-- Chrome browser (for Local tests)

 ## Repository Structure

 ```